-Vaccine comes to Lawrence Presbyterian Manor for senior living residents, staff
+Vaccine comes to Lawrence PMMA for senior living residents & staff

 After months of being on the front lines in the battle against COVID-19 Lawrence Presbyterian Manor will begin the process of vaccinating residents and staff on January 11th, 2021.